|IMPORTANT NOTE FOR MEDALLION TAXICABS

 New Registrations and Transfers of License Plates

 CMVT is an annual tax for the tax year that runs June 1 to May 31.
-You must file your return by June 20, unless you acquire a vehicle subject to CMVT after the beginning of a tax year, in which case you must file a tax return within 2 days of acquiring the vehicle.
+You must file your return for the previous year by June 20, unless you acquire a vehicle subject to CMVT after the beginning of the tax year, in which case you must file a tax return within two days of acquiring the vehicle.

-Maximum gross weight is the weight of the motor vehicle, plus the weight of the maximum load to be carried by the vehicle, if any.
+The commercial motor vehicle tax is a flat tax, based on the type and maximum gross weight of the vehicle, as shown below.
+(Maximum gross weight is the weight of the motor vehicle, plus the weight of the maximum load to be carried by the vehicle, if any.)

 |VEHICLE CLASS||ANNUAL TAX|